-US military asks for public's help to find F-35 fighter jet
+Missing F-35: US military asks for public's help to find jet

 It is not yet clear what happened, but officials said the aircraft was involved in a "mishap".

+The jet, made by Lockheed Martin, is thought to cost around $80m (£65m) each, according to news agency AFP.

-They said they were focusing their search around two lakes north of the city of Charleston.
+Officials said they were focusing their search for the F-35B Lightning II jet around two lakes north of the city of Charleston.

 Based on the jet's last known location the searches of Lake Moultrie and Lake Marion are being carried out with federal aviation regulators.

+The aircraft is a stealth jet - meaning its airframe, sensors and systems are designed to operate undetected by enemy radar.

-Joint Base Charleston posted its appeal for help on X, formerly known as Twitter.
+Joint Base Charleston posted its appeal for help on X, formerly Twitter.
 "Emergency response teams are still trying to locate the F-35," it said.

 "The public is asked to co-operate with military and civilian authorities as the effort continues."